- Theresa Downs

-After months of continual rain in Northern California, Wine By Appointment took respite in Hawaii in mid-May.
+After months of continual rain in Northern California, Wine By Appointment took respite in Hawaii in mid-May 2019.
 Visiting Honolulu (Waikiki Beach) and the Big Island, we took in the sites, smells, liquor, and, of course, wine!

-While the state of Hawaii is comprised of dozens of islands; there are 6 primarily islands.
-Most travelers are familiar with the islands of Maui, Oahu, Kauai and the big island of Hawaii.
+While the state of Hawaii is comprised of dozens of islands, there are 6 primary islands.
+Most travelers are familiar with the islands of Maui, Oahu, Kauai, and the big island of Hawaii.
 Our island days were spent on the island of Oahu and the big island of Hawaii.
 In this missive, I tend to bounce around a bit...clue is all locales are either in Waikiki (Oahu) or Kailua-Kona or Hilo (the Big Island of Hawaii).
-If it's something else, then it was on the Big Island of Hawaii).
+If it's something else, it was on the Big Island of Hawaii).

 Hotels